nsteffens/ownGPS/README.md

 - Open the Project in Xcode, build & sign it with your Developer ID and run it on your iOS device.
 - Insert the server URL e.g. http://192.168.0.1/endpoint.php and press the blue button
 - Statustext shows "Success!" and you can see your position on e.g. http://192.168.0.1/map.php

+### IPA Installation

+You can also install the added .ipa file.
+Just put it in iTunes and install it.
+You have to change some security settings in the Settings App (allow/trust my profile) to run it.

 ## License: